Lanzador/DepotDownloader/README.md

  * Finally fixed the fact it says "Will try to use app token given in the parameter." even if none is given.

 Edit #4
- * `-delta-manifest` can be used to provide a custom delta manifest instead of whatever is stored in your config file.
-Can accept multiple values, just like `-manifest`.
+ * `-delta-manifest` can now be used to provide a custom delta manifest instead of whatever is stored in your config file.
+It can accept multiple values, just like `-manifest`.

 Oh, also, there's a compiled release here.